 - Huttons Honors College information (for undergraduate applicants; Nov.
 1 deadline).
 Students interested in the Hutton Honors scholarship opportunity must file the Selective Scholarship Application (SSA).
 Applicants are prompted to do so when they complete the JSOM application (which now is run in conjunction with the IU application system).
 Potentially, students can also qualify for other selective scholarships with substantial funding.

 Supplemental application materials (scores, recordings, list of works) must be uploaded by December 1 by all applicants who would like priority consideration for financial assistance and who are planning to enter the School of Music in the following fall semester.
 After a review of submitted scores and recordings by the composition faculty, a limited number of applicants will be invited to interview on the Bloomington campus during audition weekends.
 This interview is mandatory for financial aid consideration.
 Those invited to interview should be prepared for a brief ear-training examination (identification of intervals, triads, etc.) and should bring hard copies of their scores for use at the interview.
-Undergraduate applicants wishing to pursue Performance Study Option 1 must do a classical audition on an instrument or voice for Performance Study Option 1; this is the track recommended and preferred by the composition faculty.
-Please follow the audition instructions under your chosen instrument.
+Undergraduate applicants wishing to pursue Performance Study Option 1 must do a classical audition on an instrument or voice; please follow the audition instructions under your chosen instrument.
 For a performance area requiring prescreening, upload pre-screening performance recordings in DecisionDesk as well, under the same account where you submit your composition portfolio.

 Bachelor of Music (B.M.)